triton-inference-server/server/docs/user_guide/model_configuration.md

-As the number of steps required to process a request can vary significantly, batching existing requests and new requests continuously can have a significant impact on throughput and latency.
+As the number of steps required to process a request can vary significantly, batching existing requests and new requests continuously can have a significant improvement on throughput and latency.

 To achieve inflight batching with iterative sequences, the backend should break request processing into a number of steps, where each